What makes woom bikes so special – Part 2: Safety

 Learning new movements, maintaining balance, and at the same time watching where you're going – learning to ride a bike is no walk in the park, especially at first.
 That's why a good children's bike should have as many safety features as possible.

-- We design our woom bikes with a special eye for quality and the greatest possible safety.
-These safety features offer your child a high level of protection while bike riding:
+Throughout the entire design process of a woom bike, we focus on the quality of the build and how to ensure the greatest possible safety for the rider.
+These safety features offer your child a high level of protection while on their bike:

 - Low weight: woom bikes are lighter than conventional children's bikes.
-That makes our bikes easier to handle and helps children learn to ride.
+That makes our bikes easier to handle and simplifies the learning process.

-- Our specially developed, flexible steering limiter is a feature found from the smallest balance bike (woom 1) to the 16-inch bike (woom 3) – to help children ride in a straight line and prevent crashes caused by over-steering the handlebars.
+- Our specially developed, flexible steering limiter is a safety feature you'll find on bikes ranging from the woom ORIGINAL 1 (our smallest balance bike) right up to the 16-inch woom ORIGINAL 3.
+Its function is to prevent crashes caused by oversteering.

-- The closed chain guard on our smallest pedal bikes (woom 2 and woom 3) not only keep the grime out; they also stop fingers and trouser legs getting snagged.
+- The closed chain guard on our smallest pedal bikes (woom ORIGINAL 2 and woom ORIGINAL 3) doesn't just keep the grime out; it also stops fingers and trouser legs from getting snagged on the chain.

-- The wide, grippy tyres ensure that your child always has the best traction, whether on tarmac, gravel or a forest trail.
+- The wide, grippy tyres ensure that your child always has the best grip, whether on tarmac, gravel or a forest trail.

-- The reflective stripes on the sides of the tyres ensure good visibility even in low-light conditions.
+- The reflective stripes on the sidewalls of the tyres add visibility, even in low-light conditions.

-- Also, the large platform pedals give your child good grip even when it's wet.
+- Even when it rains, the large platform pedals give your child great grip underfoot.

-- The knee-friendly stem without any protruding bolts prevents injuries.
+- The knee-friendly stem comes without any protruding bolts to prevent injuries.

-And, by the way, we took a pass on handlebar pads.
-Although they imply safety, they are mainly just a fashion trend from the 1980s and offer no real protection.
-Far more important than a handlebar pad is taking care that there are no bolts sticking out in prominent places, such as on the stem or cranks, as this is a common cause of injury for children.
+And, by the way, we took a pass on old-school handlebar pads.
+Although they imply safety, they are not much more than a 1980s fad, offering little in the way of real protection.
+It's much more important to make sure there are no bolts sticking out in prominent places, such as on the stem or cranks, as this is a common cause of injury for children.

-And while we're on the subject of protection – obviously, your child should always be riding with suitable protective gear.
-That includes a well-fitting helmet, like our KIDS' Helmet.
-Cycling gloves are another good idea as they protect your child's sensitive skin from serious injury in the event of a crash – hands are often the first part of the body to come into contact with the ground in a crash.
+While we're on the subject of protection – it's self-evident that your child should always be kitted in suitable protective gear while riding.
+This includes a well-fitting helmet, such as our KIDS' Helmet.
+Cycling gloves are another good idea as they protect sensitive skin from serious injury in the event of a crash – hands are often the first part of the body to come into contact with the ground.

-Regardless of whether your child is riding for the first time after a long break or rides the woom bike constantly, for the safety of your child it is hugely important to clean and inspect the bike regularly.
-You can find our tips on proper care and maintenance here:
+Regardless of whether your child is back on their bike for the first time after a long break or rides their woom bike constantly, it is so important that you regularly clean and inspect their bike.
+You can find our top tips on proper care and maintenance here: